minhthanh1703/Coding_Challenge/README.md

 # Coding_Challenge
-A simple console version of a drawing program
+A simple console version of a drawing program.
-I used Java version 8 to compile the application Running file main.java to run the application
+I used Java version 8 to compile the application.
+Running file main.java to run the application.

 |Command             |Description |